mgreenw/JumboSmash/src/koh/README.md

 ![Koh's Faces](https://vignette.wikia.nocookie.net/avatar/images/9/9c/Koh%27s_faces.png)

+Koh is used to get member information from the LDAP server and act as a cache for this information so that the LDAP Server can be 1) batch queried and 2) hit as few times as possible.

-Koh uses NodeJS LTS 8.12.0 and Postgres 10.5, similar to the server.
+Koh is based off the server and uses NodeJS LTS 8.12.0 and Postgres 10.5, similar to the server.
 See the [Server README](../server/README.md) for more information.

 ## Developer Setup